§16-29B-1. Legislative findings; purpose.

 (b) In the interest of promoting the most efficient and effective use of hospital service, the board may adopt and approve alternative methods of rate determination.
 The board may also adopt methods of charges and payments of an experimental nature which are in the public interest and consistent with the purpose of this article.

-(c) The board shall examine the need for an alternative to the current rate-setting method as a means of controlling hospital costs and submit the findings, recommendations and any proposed drafts of legislation, if necessary, in a report to the legislative oversight commission on health and human resources accountability and the governor on or before the first day of August, one thousand nine hundred ninety-eight.
+(c) The board shall examine the need for an alternative to the current rate-setting method as a means of controlling hospital costs and submit the findings, recommendations and any proposed drafts of legislation, if necessary, in a report to the Legislative Oversight Commission on Health and Human Resources Accountability and the Governor on or before August 1, 1998.

 (a) The Legislature finds and declares that changing market forces require periodic changes in the regulatory structure for health care providers and hereby directs the board to study the following:

 (1) The certificate of need program, including the effect of any changes on managed care and access for uninsured and rural consumers; determining which services or capital expenditures should be exempt and why; and the status of similar programs in other states;